manbade/Homeware-Firebase/README.md

 In order to works, you need to use Firebase service from Google and a hardware device like an ESP8266 or similar.
 Follow this steps:

 1. Deploy the API following the instructions.
 You can find those inside the API folder.
 2. Connect a piece of hardware.
-You can use the ESP8266 examples.
+You can use the ESP8266 examples of the Homeware for ESP8266 library https://github.com/kikeelectronico/Homeware-for-ESP8266.git.
 3. Learn how to create new devices and enjoy.

 ## Google guides